Global AI Regulation: A Closer Look at the US, EU, and China

 As the generative artificial intelligence (AI) revolution continues to unfold, AI regulation has become a primary focus of regulators in the US and across the globe.

-Though many headlines make AI seem like an unruly, unregulated Wild West, there are several laws in effect today that directly affect the use and creation of AI, and can help guide companies towards effective AI governance.
+Though headlines make AI seem like an unruly, unregulated Wild West, there are several laws in force today that directly affect the use and creation of AI, and can help guide companies towards effective AI governance.

 Table of contents